-Step 1 Before a student can file a written concern or appeal, they should try to resolve the problem informally.
-The college expects the student to address their concern by first meeting with and/or discussing the concern with the college employee(s) whose actions resulted in the concern, and documenting the discussion with notes.
-If not resolved, the student may proceed to the next step.
+Step 1 - Before a student can file an official concern or appeal, they should try to resolve the problem informally.
+The college expects the student to address their concern by first meeting and/or discussing the concern with the college employee(s) whose actions resulted in the concern and documenting the discussion with notes.
+If not resolved, the student may proceed to the next step:

-Step 2 If, within five instructional days following the informal resolution attempt, the student feels a satisfactory resolution has not been achieved, the student may file a formal written concern with the employee's immediate supervisor or department chair.
-The concern or appeal must be in writing, utilizing the appropriate form, and include the documentation from Step 1 as well as any supporting documentation as an attachment.
-A "Student Academic Concern Form" or "Grade Appeal Form" is available online, or from any instructor, division dean's office, or the Advising Center.
+Step 2 - If, within 5 instructional days following the informal resolution attempt, the student feels a satisfactory resolution has not been achieved, the student may file a formal concern on-line through the "A Better CPTC" web portal.
+The concern will then be routed to the employee's immediate supervisor or designee.
+The concern or appeal must be in writing, utilizing the appropriate form, and include the documentation from Step 1 as well as any other supporting documentation as an attachment.

-Step 3 Within five instructional days after receiving the concern or appeal in writing, the supervisor (or designee) will be responsible to investigate the concern.
-The supervisor (or designee) will provide the employee or instructor with a copy of the written concern or appeal; the employee or instructor will have five instructional days in which to provide a written response to their supervisor/dean.
+Step 3 - Within 5 instructional days after receiving the concern or appeal in writing, the supervisor (or designee) will be responsible to investigate the concern.
+The supervisor or designee will provide the employee with a copy of the written concern or appeal; the employee will have 5 instructional days in which to provide a written response to their supervisor.

-Step 4 The supervisor (or designee) will convene a meeting of both parties in an attempt to resolve the issue, provided that the parties agree to meet for this purpose.
-In the event that one or both parties do not agree to meet, the supervisor (or designee) will investigate and render a decision based on the written statements and testimony of the parties.
-The supervisor (or designee) will impart this decision in writing to both parties within five instructional days.
-If the student feels a satisfactory resolution has not been achieved, the student may proceed to the next step.
+Step 4 - The supervisor, or designee, will convene a meeting to hear the complaint and attempt to resolve the issue.
+It shall be at the discretion of the supervisor to determine whether they will meet with both parties separately or in a joint meeting.
+In the event that one or both parties do not agree to meet, the supervisor or designee will investigate and render a decision based on the written statements and testimony of the parties.
+The supervisor or designee will impart this decision in writing to both parties within 5 instructional days.
+If either party feels a satisfactory resolution has not been achieved, they may proceed to the next step.

-Step 5 Within five instructional days after Step 4, the student will notify the appropriate vice president, in writing, to request a hearing before the Appeal Review Committee.
-The committee will be chaired by the Vice President for Instruction (or designee) and will also include the Vice President for Student Success (or designee), two student representatives appointed by the Student Council, and two faculty members appointed by the Faculty Union.
+Step 5 - Within 5 instructional days after Step 4, the party appealing the decision in step 4 will notify the Vice-President for Instruction, in writing, to request a hearing before the Appeal Review Committee.
+The Committee will be chaired by the Vice President for Instruction (or designee) and will also include the Vice President for

-Step 6 Within 10 instructional days, the Appeal Review
+Student Success (or designee), two student representatives appointed by the Student Council, and two faculty members appointed by the Faculty Union.

-Committee will meet with the student, instructor or employee, and director, department chair, or supervisor, to hear the points at issue in the appeal.
-The committee will provide its written decision to all parties within five instructional days following the hearing.
+Step 6 - Within 10 instructional days, the Appeal Review Committee will meet with the student, instructor, and director, department chair or supervisor to hear the points at issue in the appeal.
+The Committee will provide its written decision to all parties within 5 instructional days following the hearing.
 The decision is final and may not be reviewed.